-Preferred Alternative 2 and Alternative 3 could provide positive effects to the stocks by increasing the frequency and mode of reporting, which can reduce the likelihood of exceeding the ACLs, thus reducing the likelihood of overfishing.
+Alternative 2 and Alternative 3 would provide positive effects to the stocks by increasing the frequency and mode of reporting, which can reduce the likelihood of exceeding the ACLs, thus reducing the likelihood of overfishing.
 Overages of the ACLs have an adverse effect to the stock and stock conditions.
-For many species in the South Atlantic, any overages are deducted from the allowable harvest the following fishing year.
+For many species in the South Atlantic as well as greater amberjack and gray triggerfish in the Gulf of Mexico region, any overages are deducted from the allowable harvest the following fishing year.
+Similarly, if Gulf of Mexico gag or red grouper are in a rebuilding plan, overages are deducted from the allowable harvest the following fishing year.
 In these instances, the adverse effects may be mitigated.
 However, especially for species under a rebuilding plan, simply lowering the following year ACL may not offset the adverse impacts of the overage.
 For example, the reduction in spawning potential of the stock due to exceeding the ACL is not fully compensated by an equivalent harvest reduction in the next fishing year.

 In these cases overages may prevent achieving the rebuilding target and optimum yield.
-Preferred Alternative 2 would give the option for reports to be submitted weekly or at intervals shorter than a week.
+Alternative 2 would give the option for reports to be submitted weekly or at intervals shorter than a week.
 Alternative 3 would require daily electronic reporting.
 All of the action alternatives would require that data be submitted to the SEFSC more frequently than the current requirements and electronically resulting in positive indirect biological effects.

-Fishermen are required to meet the reporting requirements associated with their permit (CFR 50 Section 622.5).
-With electronic reporting, it would be much easier to track those who are not meeting the reporting requirements of their permit and may result in a permit being invalid and the permit holder not being able to legally harvest or possess those species until another permit is obtained.
-Currently, there are 76 headboats (Table 1.4.1) in the South Atlantic reporting catches electronically; however, there are approximately 2,000 charter vessels (Table 1.3.1) that would need to use the new electronic reporting system.
-Thus, tracking charter vessels electronically, and taking action when they do not report could be more difficult than for headboat vessels because there are so many more charter vessels.
+Currently, as a condition of the permit, fishermen are required to meet the reporting requirements associated with their permit (CFR 50 Section 622.5).
+With electronic reporting, it would be much easier to track those who are not meeting the reporting requirements of their permit and may result in a permit being invalid and the permit holder not being able to legally harvest or possess those species.

-Alternative 1 (No Action), Preferred Alternative 2, and Alternative 3 are unlikely to result in any direct adverse impacts on protected species such as endangered or threatened whales, sea turtles, corals, or Habitat-Areas-of-Particular-Concern (HAPCs).
+Alternative 1 (No Action), Alternative 2, and Alternative 3 are unlikely to result in any direct adverse impacts on protected species such as endangered or threatened whales, sea turtles, corals, or HAPCs.
 All alternatives would modify reporting requirements for the charter sector, but overall, this would not change current fishing practices.
-Total harvest would still be restrained by the commercial and recreational ACLs, and accountability measures (AMs) would still be used to help prevent overfishing.
+Total harvest would still be restrained by the commercial and recreational ACLs, and AMs would still be used to help prevent overfishing.
 It is unlikely any alternative would result in increased or modified fishing effort in the dolphin wahoo, coastal migratory pelagic, or snapper grouper fishery; therefore, no adverse biological impacts on protected species or physical environment, or bycatch or prey species is expected as a result of this action.